-As I already said here, mobile-friendly hotel websites (or websites with mobile version) are the future.
+As I already said here, mobile-friendly hotel websites (or websites with mobile versions) are the future.
 The use of mobile internet is increasing with sonic speed, so take care of your own solid mobile presence.
-In MotoCMS, each hotel website design has the already embedded mobile version which can be customized to the owner’s liking.
+In MotoCMS, each hotel website design has a ready mobile version that can be customized to the owner’s liking.

 You can be as creative as you wish when designing your hotel website, but the users will be expecting to have a deal with standard forms of navigation when browsing through your website.
 Place the links where people can logically find them.
 Generally, visitors are supposed to navigate three levels at the most before they find what they are looking for.